top of page

 The first stage is an initial consultation to assess eligibility and determine the most suitable canton.
 Following this, negotiations with the cantonal tax authorities will establish the tax agreement, typically taking three to four weeks.
 Once an agreement is reached, the formal residency application is submitted, along with the necessary financial documentation.
 The approval process generally takes four to six weeks, after which the applicant receives a B Residence Permit, which is renewable annually.

-After maintaining residency for five or ten years—depending on nationality and integration—applicants may apply for a C Permit, granting them permanent residency in Switzerland.
+Following five or ten years of continuous residence—depending on the applicant’s nationality and level of integration—individuals may apply for a C Permit, granting them permanent residency in Switzerland.

-Advantages and Challenges of the Swiss Lump-Sum Taxation Scheme
+Benefits and Limitations of the Swiss Golden Visa via Lump-Sum Taxation

 The Swiss lump-sum taxation programme offers several advantages for high-net-worth individuals.
-It provides a tax-efficient structure, predictable annual tax payments, and access to Switzerland’s world-class healthcare, security, and infrastructure.
+It provides a tax-efficient structure, predictable annual tax payments, and access to Switzerland’s globally recognised healthcare system, public security, and world-leading infrastructure.
 Furthermore, it allows individuals to manage foreign investments freely while enjoying the benefits of Swiss residency.

 However, there are also challenges to consider.
 The high minimum tax payments can be a significant financial commitment, particularly in wealthier cantons.
 The restriction on gainful employment within Switzerland may limit opportunities for those looking to be actively involved in the Swiss economy.
 Additionally, the physical presence requirement of at least 183 days per year means applicants must genuinely relocate to Switzerland rather than using the country solely as a tax base.